zincware/ZnTrack/docs/source/project.rst

                 def run(self) -> None:
                     self.result = self.a * self.b

-We will now define a workflow connecting multiple :term:`Node` instances.
+We will now define a workflow that connects multiple :term:`Node` instances.
-As you can see, ZnTrack allows you to connect the Nodes directly through their attributes.
+As you can see, ZnTrack allows you to connect Nodes directly through their attributes.
-It is important to consider the ``main.py`` file purely as a workflow configuration file.
+It is important to treat the ``main.py`` file purely as a workflow configuration file.
-A great explanation for this is given in the `Apache Airflow documentation <https://airflow.apache.org/docs/apache-airflow/stable/tutorial/fundamentals.html#it-s-a-dag-definition-file>`_.
+For a great explanation of this approach, refer to the `Apache Airflow documentation <https://airflow.apache.org/docs/apache-airflow/stable/tutorial/fundamentals.html#it-s-a-dag-definition-file>`_.

 .. note::

-    In addition to the predefined fields, here ``a``, ``b`` and ``result``, it is also possible to pass the full :term:`Node` instance as an argument.
+    In addition to the predefined fields (e.g., ``a``, ``b``, and ``result``), it is also possible to pass the full :term:`Node` instance as an argument.
-    For on-the-fly computations it is further possible to define ``@property`` methods that are not stored in the :term:`Node` state and pass them between :term:`Node` instances.
+    For on-the-fly computations, you can define ``@property`` methods that are not stored in the :term:`Node` state and pass them between :term:`Node` instances.
-    The ``@property`` can also be used to define custom file readers.
+    The ``@property`` decorator can also be used to define custom file readers.

-.. dropdown:: The project context manager
+.. dropdown:: The Project Context Manager

     The workflow is defined within the context manager of the :term:`Project`.
-    Instead of passing the actual argument, a :term:`ZnFlow` connection is created between the :term:`Node` instances.
+    Instead of passing actual values, a :term:`ZnFlow` connection is created between :term:`Node` instances.
-    Besides that, a :term:`Node` can also be used like a regular Python object outside of the context manager.
+    However, a :term:`Node` can also be used like a regular Python object outside of the context manager.

 .. code-block:: python